 In an ideal world, all bitmaps would be stored with unlimited color accuracy.
-However, because memory - both the GPU's and the Arduino's - is finite, the graphics hardware gives you several choices about how to balance color precision against memory use.
+However, because memory - both the GPU's and the Arduino's - is finite, the graphics hardware gives you various ways of balancing color precision against memory use.